 third-party panel to hear arguments from both sides, and determine a contract

 settlement.
-The Committee strongly believes that an independent arbitration board
+The Committee strongly believed that an independent arbitration board

 will provide a fair outcome, setting aside the Province’s unproclaimed

 legislation.
-This judgement has been reinforced by recent arbitration
+This judgement was reinforced by recent arbitration

 settlements in Manitoba’s public sector.